 Widgeon, G-AOZE, operated by Bristow Helicopters Ltd, to service offshore

 oil-rigs in the Gulf and photographed at Das Island Heliport in

 Widgeons G-AOZE and G-AOZD were the first helicopters to be actually owned

 by Bristow.
 Thanks to Mr.A.J.Smith (Bristow 1957-74) for sending us

 visiting The Museum in 2005.

-In 1970 G-AOZE / 5N-ABW was returned to Bristow in Redhill, England, and donated to a local school who rebuilt and renovated it.
-The school had to sell the machine in 1986 and it was acquired by Elfan ap Rees, Chairman of the Museum Trustees, to join the growing collection in Weston-super-Mare.
+In 1970 G-AOZE / 5N-ABW was returned to Bristow in Redhill, England, and donated to Warden Park School in Cuckfield, Sussex.
+The school rebuilt and renovated it but eventually had to sell the machine.
+It was acquired by Elfan ap Rees, Chairman of the Museum Trustees, joining the growing collection in Weston-super-Mare on 29th April 1986.
 Long-term restoration was started in 1994.

 |In the newly-completed Restoration Hangar in 1994, for the start of restoration work, was G-AOZE after seven years outside, in a salt-laden atmosphere.||The large number of panels, held onto the centre section of the fuselage by Zsus fasteners, were soon removed and refurbishment commenced.|

 |Restoration of the Widgeon, which started in 1994, came to a full stop three years later.
 G-AOZE remained in the hangar and the project was resumed in 2001.
 It received a lot of special attention, between 2001 and 2003, from the team which made such a good job of the Wasp.|

 |Westland WS-51A Widgeon, G-AOZE/5N-ABW (above and right) in 2002, after many hours of cleaning and corrosion treatment, ready for external re-paneling.|